a2stuff/a2d/res/notes/testplan.md

 * Launch DeskTop.
 Select an AppleWorks file icon.
 File > Rename..., and specify a name using a mix of uppercase and lowercase.
 Click OK.
 Close the containing window and re-open it.
 Verify that the filename case is retained.
 * Launch DeskTop.
 Select an AppleWorks file icon.
 File > Duplicate..., and specify a name using a mix of uppercase and lowercase.
 Click OK.
 Close the containing window and re-open it.
 Verify that the filename case is retained.

 * Launch DeskTop.
-Select a file named with mixed case using GS/OS (e.g. ProDOS 2.5 disk).
-File > Rename..., and specify a new name.
+In the Options control panel, uncheck "Preserve uppercase and lowercase in names".
+Then run these test cases:
+  * File > New Folder.
+Enter a name with mixed case (e.g. "lower.UPPER.MiX").
 Click OK.
+Verify that the name appears with heuristic word casing (e.g. "Lower.Upper.Mix").
+Close the window and re-open it.
+Verify that the name remains unchanged.
+  * Select a non-AppleWorks file.
+File > Rename.
+Enter a name with mixed case (e.g. "lower.UPPER.MiX").
+Click OK.
+Verify that the name appears with heuristic word casing (e.g. "Lower.Upper.Mix").
+Close the window and re-open it.
+Verify that the name remains unchanged.
-Verify that the name reverts to heuristic mixed-case.
-Close the containing window and re-open it.
-Verify that the heuristic mixed-case name remains.
+  * Select a non-AppleWorks file.
+File > Duplicate.
+Enter a name with mixed case (e.g. "lower.UPPER.MiX").
+Click OK.
+Verify that the name appears with heuristic word casing (e.g. "Lower.Upper.Mix").
+Close the window and re-open it.
+Verify that the name remains unchanged.
+  * Select a disk.
+Special > Format Disk.
+Enter a name with mixed case (e.g. "lower.UPPER.MiX").
+Let the operation complete.
+Verify that the name appears with heuristic word casing (e.g. "Lower.Upper.Mix").
+Restart DeskTop.
+Verify that the name remains unchanged.
+  * Select a disk.
+Special > Erase Disk.
+Enter a name with mixed case (e.g. "lower.UPPER.MiX").
+Let the operation complete.
+Verify that the name appears with heuristic word casing (e.g. "Lower.Upper.Mix").
+Restart DeskTop.
+Verify that the name remains unchanged.

 * Launch DeskTop.
-Select a volume named with mixed case using GS/OS (e.g. ProDOS 2.5 disk).
-File > Rename..., and specify a new name.
+In the Options control panel, check "Preserve uppercase and lowercase in names".
+Then run these test cases:
+  * File > New Folder.
+Enter a name with mixed case (e.g. "lower.UPPER.MiX").
 Click OK.
-Verify that the name reverts to heuristic mixed-case.
+Verify that the name appears with the specified case (e.g. "Lower.Upper.Mix").
+Close the window and re-open it.
+Verify that the name remains unchanged.
+  * Select a non-AppleWorks file.
+File > Rename.
+Enter a name with mixed case (e.g. "lower.UPPER.MiX").
+Click OK.
+Verify that the name appears with the specified case (e.g. "Lower.Upper.Mix").
+Close the window and re-open it.
+Verify that the name remains unchanged.
+  * Select a non-AppleWorks file.
+File > Duplicate.
+Enter a name with mixed case (e.g. "lower.UPPER.MiX").
+Click OK.
+Verify that the name appears with the specified (e.g. "Lower.Upper.Mix").
+Close the window and re-open it.
+Verify that the name remains unchanged.
+  * Select a disk.
+Special > Format Disk.
+Enter a name with mixed case (e.g. "lower.UPPER.MiX").
+Let the operation complete.
+Verify that the name appears with the specified case (e.g. "lower.UPPER.MiX").
 Restart DeskTop.
-Verify that the heuristic mixed-case name remains.
+Verify that the name remains unchanged.
+  * Select a disk.
+Special > Erase Disk.
+Enter a name with mixed case (e.g. "lower.UPPER.MiX").
+Let the operation complete.
+Verify that the name appears with the specified case (e.g. "lower.UPPER.MiX").
+Restart DeskTop.
+Verify that the name remains unchanged.

+* Launch DeskTop.
+In the Options control panel, check "Preserve uppercase and lowercase in names".
+File > New Folder.
+Enter a name with mixed case (e.g. "lower.UPPER.MiX").
+In the Options control panel, uncheck "Preserve uppercae and lowercase in names".
+Select the folder.
+File > Rename.
+Click OK without changing the name.
+Verify that the name appears with heuristic word casing (e.g. "Lower.Upper.Mix").
+Close the window and re-open it.
+Verify that the name remains unchanged.

 * Launch DeskTop.
 Select a file named with mixed case using GS/OS (e.g. ProDOS 2.5 disk).
 Drag it to another volume to copy it.
 Verify that the copied file retains the same mixed case name.
 * Launch DeskTop.
 Select a file named with mixed case using GS/OS (e.g. ProDOS 2.5 disk).
 Drag it to another folder on the same volume to move it.
 Verify that the moved file retains the same mixed case name.